Arba Minch Zuria

-Arba Minch Zuria (Amharic "Surrounded Arba Minch Area") is a woreda in Southern Nations, Nationalities, and Peoples' Region, Ethiopia.
+Arba Minch Zuria is a woreda in South Ethiopia Regional State, Ethiopia.
 A part of the Gamo Zone located in the Great Rift Valley, Arba Minch Zuria is bordered on the south by the Dirashe special woreda, on the west by Bonke, on the north by Dita and Chencha, on the northeast by Mirab Abaya, on the east by the Oromia Region, and on the southeast by the Amaro special woreda.
 This woreda also includes portions of two lakes and their islands, Abaya found in Lante kebele and Chamo found in all Ganta Kanchama Ochole (Sile Sira) and Zeyise kebeles.
 Nechisar National Park is located between these lakes.
 City of Arba Minch is surrounded by Arba Minch Zuria.

 According to a 2004 report, Arba Minch Zuria had 31 kilometers of asphalt roads, 69 kilometers of all-weather roads and 51 kilometers of dry-weather roads, for an average road density of 90 kilometers per 1000 square kilometers.